by brand

 Quick answer

 Nukeproof frame numbers are stamped on the underside of the bottom bracket.
 Nukeproof is a popular UK-associated mountain-bike brand, strong in trail and enduro, so it appears regularly in used and theft listings.
-Run the number through Cyclesite's free lookup for an instant UK check against police records, stolen-bike databases and community reports.
+Run the number through Cyclesite's free lookup for an instant UK check against a stolen-bike registry and rider-filed theft reports.

 Where Nukeproof stamps the frame number